 To answer this question based on statistics, we know that there were these many fatalities between 2005 and 2019 from Chihuahua and Pit bulls:

-- Deaths and fatalities from Chihuahua bite: 1
+- Fatalities from Chihuahua bite: 1

-- Deaths and fatalities from Pitbull bite: 346
+- Fatalities from Pitbull bite: 346

 This tells us two things: Chihuahua bite force is lower than Pitbull bite force and Chihuahua bites aren’t as fatal or dangerous as Pitbull bites.